 11.5-pound Design

 Calling the 1785A lightweight is an understatement by wet dry vac standards.
 Weighing only 11.5 pounds on an empty tank, moving this unit around shouldn’t cause any muscle problems.
-However, the brushrolls don’t drive the unit forward so there’s still some manual pushing and pulling involved.
-You’ll find this to be true in the Pet Pro model as well.
+However, the brush rolls don’t drive the model forward and there’s still some manual pushing and pulling involved.
+You’ll find this to be true in the Pet Pro model.

 25-foot Cord